 - What a business proposal is

-- What a business proposal isn’t (there’s a surprising amount of confusion on this!)
+- Why a business proposal isn’t the same as a business plan (there’s a surprising amount of confusion on this!)

 - The format of a business proposal